 Broccoli plants are quite large, but two or three would provide enough sulphoraphane for diabetics for a couple-months; the flowers will brighten up any salad too.

-The best broccoli plants I ever grew were from seedlings planted on a trench filled with compost.
-It takes a bit of time and energy, and beats going to the gym for a power workout, but gave me a massive amount of protection against my prediabetes lasting for months.
+The best broccoli plants I ever grew were from seedlings planted in a trench filled with compost.
+It takes a bit of time and energy, and beats going to the gym for a power workout, and gave me a massive amount of protection against my prediabetes lasting for months.